yomidevs/yomichan-dict-css/README.md

 ## Instructions

 Paste the contents of [custom.css](custom.css) in the "Configure custom CSS…" area of yomichan settings.
+To achieve a more compact look on dictionary entries like in the below screenshots, you may additionally paste in the contents of [compact.css](compact.css).

 ## Contributing